Nyerguds/MobiusMapEditor/MANUAL.md

 The triggers dialog contains a "Check" button that will check if any configurations in the triggers might not work, or might even cause game crashes.
 For TD, these checks are based on [the TD triggers overview guide I wrote on Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2824756756).
 Note that this is not a scripting guide; it is an overview of what each trigger event and action will accept as inputs, and produce as output, highlighting potential issues and some workarounds.

+### Hotkeys

+You can switch between the different editing modes using the six first letters on the top two rows on your keyboard; Q-W-E-R-T-Y and A-S-D-F-G on classic a US qwerty keyboard.
+Note that these keys are interpreted positionally on the keyboard, meaning that they will work in the intended logical way on different-region keyboard, like the German 'qwertz' and French 'azerty'.

+Besides those, PageUp and PageDown have been universally implemented to let you switch to the next / previous item on the current editing tool's selection list, with Home and End going to the start and end of the list.
+This also works for increasing/decreasing the resource placement size in Resources mode.

+Some editing modes will have their own specific shortcuts, like the ones to select specific special waypoints in Waypoints mode.
+Those will be indicated in the bottom bar along with the mouse function modifiers.

+Note that these hotkeys only work when the main window is selected; if you click on the tool window to select it, all keys will work as expected inside the selected controls.

 ### The "New from image" function

 The editor contains a function to create a new map starting from an image, also usable with the drag-and-drop feature.
 This is not some magical conversion tool, however; it needs to be used in a very specific way.